 Offering a workplace savings plan, such as a corporate ISA, can kick-start someone’s saving mentality and help them to build a financial safety net.

-Anglian Water offers a loyalty savings scheme to encourage employees to save for the short term, with payments coming directly out of pay.
+Anglian Water offers a loyalty savings scheme to encourage employees to save for the short term, with payments of up to £250 a month coming directly out of pay.

 The scheme is also linked to the company’s business objectives, which, if met, means employees receive a bonus on top of their saving.

 As part of its overall financial wellbeing strategy, Anglian Water has rolled out a loan scheme after trialling it initially with 500 employees.

 After the pilot ended, 82% said that they valued it and 52% said they would consider using it in the future.

 It comes down to providing a great workforce experience

 For most people, money equals security and freedom.
 When people aren’t on top of their finances, it can cause anxiety, stress, insomnia and other wellbeing issues that have a direct impact on someone’s ability to function at their usual capacity at work.